Lajim

-Lajim (لاجيم) (Note: Also romanized as Lājīm) is a village in the Kaseliyan Rural District of Zirab District, Savadkuh County, Mazandaran province, Iran.
+Lajim (لاجيم) (Note: Also romanized as Lājīm) is a village in Kaseliyan Rural District of Zirab District in Savadkuh County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 742 in 188 households, when it was in the Central District.
 The following census in 2011 counted 778 people in 233 households.
-The 2016 census measured the population of the village as 578 people in 201 households, by which time the rural district had been separated from the district in the establishment of Zirab District.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 578 people in 201 households, by which time the rural district had been separated from the district in the formation of Zirab District.
+Lajim was the most populous village in its rural district.